PiyushMishra318/slate/source/index.html.md

 ##Product&Service
-for all apis related to products and services
+This section contains documentation for all the apis that handle Product/Service information on the Greasy Monkey platform.